| Reading time: | 10 min |

 The CLI supports the full Open Container Initiative (OCI) workflow: building, running, tagging, and pushing container images.

-In this guide, you’ll learn how to install and use the Container CLI to run Arm Linux containers natively on Apple silicon Macs.
+In this guide, you’ll learn how to install and verify the Container CLI to run Arm Linux containers natively on Apple silicon Macs.

 First, confirm you are using an Apple silicon Mac by running: